Remi12138/Foodies/README.md

 2. Post likes: User can favor a post and view them in collections.
 The likes count will increase or decrease accordingly and visible for everyone.

-3. Post creation: User can delete a post if necessary
+3. Post deletion: User can delete a post if necessary

 4. Post draft auto saving: unpublished draft of post will be saved to async-storage if user stop typing for a while automatically, giving user anthoer chance to get them back!